 - Can you receive permanent total disability if you hurt your back in several incidents?
 Yes.
 If an accumulation of work injuries finally makes you unable to work at anything, you could receive permanent total disability benefits.

 - Can your employer make you return to work while you are still in pain?
 Until a doctor says you can work, you do not have to return.
 However, if your employer offers work within your restrictions, you may have to return to it, even if you are in pain.
 You should certainly consult your doctor about this.

 - Does Colorado pay full wages for lost time?
-No, workers' compensation for lost wages is two-thirds of your average weekly wage, and this is subject to a cap which changes ever year.
+No, workers’ compensation for lost wages is two-thirds of your average weekly wage, and this is subject to a cap which changes every year.